Akshay-Hegde/honolii-cluster/system/cms/modules/streams/readme.md

 ## License

-A copy of the PyroStreams license was included with your download.
+A copy of the PyroStreams license was included with your download in a file named license.txt.